 Natural FabricsNatural fibers such as wool, cotton, and linen offer breathability, durability, and relatively easy use for the novice sewer.
 These fabrics are rarely slippery and hold up well to many sewing techniques.
 They are usually washable, though delicate linens and wool may require special washing or drying care to avoid damage or shrinking.

 Natural fabrics work well for clothing as they breathe against the skin, allowing for the evaporation of moisture and more comfortable wear.
 Cotton is particularly popular for clothing and other uses such as quilting due to its durable nature and easy care.
-Silk, another natural fabric, is popular for its fine texture but can offer challenges as it is delicate and require special care later on for washing and drying; silk may also be difficult to sew for a novice sewer as it tends to slip and slide during work.
+Silk, another natural fabric, is popular for its fine texture but can offer challenges, as it is delicate.
+It can require special care later on for washing and drying; silk may also be difficult to sew for a novice sewer as it tends to slip and slide during work.
 If comfort and overall durability are your primary concerns, natural fiber fabrics are an excellent choice.

 Heavily dyed fabrics may also still retain excess dye, particularly fabrics in the red and blue color range.
 To assist in all of these areas, fabric should be washed and ironed prior to cutting.
 Simply remove your fabric from the bolt, wash according to the fabrics typical washing instructions, and then you can lay out and cut your pattern.

 If you are using a fabric that tends to unravel—line linen, cotton, or silk—you may wish to run unfinished edges through a serger or quickly stitch unfinished edges with an overlock stitch prior to washing; this will prevent unraveling in the wash.

 Whatever project you are about to embark on, choosing the right fabric and preparing it before you cut and sew is vital to your project’s success.

 While you’re thinking about fabric, check out this free video about Tips for Mixing and Matching Sewing Fabrics.